zhiwu-huang/SPDNet/README.md

 Note:

-The data can be downloaded from http://www.vision.ee.ethz.ch/~zzhiwu/
+The AFEW data can be downloaded from http://www.vision.ee.ethz.ch/~zzhiwu/